 - Check the results of the selection in the attribute table of the roadname layer and see which value is repeated

-- Is there more than one way to find intersecting features between layers
+- We drew lines and used select by location to fund this value – Is there more than one way to find intersecting features between layers

 Question 2: Write down the steps you did to get the name of the street the hospital is on.
 How could you get the same results without having to digitize a line along the road?

 Question 3 Does the road layers appear to be clean and built.
 Do the line sections overlap like spaghetti data?
 What does the attribute table tell you about clean/built data and whether it follows the old topological model?
+Were polygon layers built from this line layer?

 First we are going to reduce our study area to include only the areas within the city limits of Prince George.
 By using google (and the above illustrations) look up what a “CLIP” overlay does.
 Remember you need to have a polygon layer to clip with.
 The pgbound layer is a line layer however!
 What did we do before to make a line layer a polygon layer (we built a line layer into a polygon layer)?
 Try to see if you remember how to do it.